-If style is your top priority, Squarespace could be for you.
-Their templates really are stunning.
+If style is your top priority, Squarespace could be for you – its templates really are stunning.

-But we didn’t find the layouts noticeably more stylish than some of the best budget website builders we checked out – and the prices were much more with Squarespace.
+But we didn’t find the layouts noticeably more stylish than some of the best budget website builders we checked out – and the prices were much higher with Squarespace.